HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

   )
 }}

-## Well-known URIs
+## `.well-known` URIs

-<a hreflang="en" href="https://datatracker.ietf.org/doc/html/rfc8615">Well-known URIs</a> are used as a way to designate specific locations to data or services related to the overall website.
+<a hreflang="en" href="https://datatracker.ietf.org/doc/html/rfc8615">.well-known URIs</a> are used as a way to designate specific locations to data or services related to the overall website.
 A well-known URI is a URI whose path component begins with the characters `/.well-known/`.

 ### Security.txt